liang53/d3-maps/README.md

 ```ruby
 rails generate controller States index
 ```
-Replace the States/states_controller.rb and states/index.html.erb files with the d3maps files.
+Replace the States/states_controller.rb and states/index.html.erb files with the same files in d3maps.

-Display the view/index.html.erb file on the page where the map is suppose to be
+The map for United states is located in views/welcome/index.html.erb The map for the world is located in views/welcome/about.html.erb

 To generate the world map, repeat the process and seed your database with data located at at app/tsv/world/world-countries-names.tsv